+Gender: Male

+Nationality: Malaysian

+Age: 60 Years

-Gender: Male Nationality: Malaysian Age: 59 Years Mr. Loo Pak Soon was appointed to the Board on 17 September 2019 as a Non-Independent Non-Executive Director of the Company, Chairman of Remuneration Committee and a member of the Audit and Nomination Committee.
+Mr. Loo Pak Soon was appointed to the Board on 17 September 2019.
+He is also the Chairman of Remuneration Committee and a member of the Audit and Nomination Committee.

 He graduated with a Bachelor of Commerce (Honours Business Administration) majoring in Finance from the University of Windsor, Canada in 1984.
 He started his career as a banker in 1984 and has 8 years of commercial and merchant banking experience working with various banks namely, Arab Malaysian Credit Bhd, Arab Malaysian Merchant Bank Berhad, Lee Wah Bank Limited (now United Overseas Bank (Malaysia) Berhad) and Bank Buruh (Malaysia) Berhad (now Bank Simpanan Nasional Berhad) from 1984 to 1992.
 In 1992, he joined NCK Corporation Berhad and was involved in the entire restructuring and listing exercise of NCK Corporation Berhad onto the then Main Board of the Kuala Lumpur Stock Exchange.
 He joined Powernet Industries Sdn Bhd as a Financial Controller in 1993.
 While there, he was also a Director of Ken Holdings Berhad from 1996 to 2006.